openssl/openssl/Configurations/README.md

         }

-[2] OpenSSL is built with threading capabilities unless the user
-    specifies 'no-threads'.
-The value of the key 'thread_scheme' may be "(unknown)", in which case the user MUST give some compilation flags to Configure.
+[2] OpenSSL is built with threading capabilities unless the user specifies `no-threads`.
+The value of the key `thread_scheme` may be `(unknown)`, in which case the user MUST give some compilation flags to `Configure`.

-[3] OpenSSL has three types of things to link from object files or
+[3] OpenSSL has three types of things to link from object files or static libraries:
-    static libraries:

   - shared libraries; that would be libcrypto and libssl.
   - shared objects (sometimes called dynamic libraries);  that would be the modules.
   - applications; those are apps/openssl and all the test apps.

   Very roughly speaking, linking is done like this (words in braces represent the configuration settings documented at the beginning of this file):

     shared libraries:
         {ld} $(CFLAGS) {lflags} {shared_ldflag} -o libfoo.so \